Best Practices for Writing Maintainable Automation Scripts

 5. Error Handling and Logging

 Maintainable automation scripts should include comprehensive error handling and logging mechanisms.
-Error handling ensures that when unexpected issues occur during script execution, the scripts can gracefully recover or gracefully fail, providing relevant error messages for debugging purposes.
+Error handling ensures that when unexpected issues occur during script execution, the scripts can gracefully recover or fail gracefully, providing relevant error messages for debugging purposes.
 Additionally, logging enables detailed recording of script execution steps, aiding in troubleshooting and identifying areas for improvement.

 By understanding and implementing these key concepts of maintainability, automation script developers can create robust and adaptable scripts that are easier to maintain and contribute to the overall efficiency of the test automation process.